umarhassan-mitodl/20.219-january-iap-2015/content/pages/student-reflections/andrea-desrosierss-reflections.md

 {{< resource uuid="42f5a12c-5041-52c4-579b-e60dff4e6130" >}}

-This video is courtesy of [Andrea Desrosiers](https://www.youtube.com/channel/UC3DqNsxRmnJvZEuS1N4B-vg) on YouTube and is provided under our Creative Commons license.
+This video is courtesy of {{% resource_link "027dc6aa-a7d6-4198-acdd-39013df1810e" "Andrea Desrosiers" %}} on YouTube and is provided under our Creative Commons license.

 {{% resource_link "d8c0d81b-2a38-c0d7-c4ff-4a8cfacacb2d" "Link back to Day 7" "#Instructor_and_Student_Work" %}}